 While a camera with the level of specifications offered by the EOS R is unavoidably expensive, it is similar to what is already available from manufacturers such as Nikon and Sony.

-A key selling point for Canon is the introduction of Dual Pixel CMOS AF, which was first launched on the company’s DSLRs and now provides a staggering 5,655 focus points, which covers 88 percent of the frame horizontally and 100 percent of the frame vertically.
-It is true that the EOS R does not have built-in image stabilization, however, this may be done by attaching recently released RF mount lenses that have the required “IS” capability.
+A key selling point for Canon is the introduction of Dual Pixel CMOS AF, which was first launched on the company’s DSLRs and now provides a staggering 5,655 focus points, which cover 88 percent of the frame horizontally and 100 percent of the frame vertically.
+Indeed, the EOS R does not have built-in image stabilization; however, this may be done by attaching recently released RF mount lenses that have the required “IS” capability.

 Videographers will like the presence of 4K recording, albeit at a lower frame rate and with a 1.7x crop; if you want 60 frames per second, you’ll have to use the Full HD option, which is also available.
 Such characteristics are housed in a magnesium alloy camera chassis that has a sturdy feel to it and, while not as tiny as a Sony A7 series model, is around the same size as Nikon’s Z6 and Z7 DSLRs in terms of overall dimensions.
 It is also possible to purchase an optional battery grip, the BG-E22, which features a shutter and control dial that is doubled to enable smoother shooting when the camera is held vertically, such as when taking portrait ratio photos.

-If you’re looking for speed, the Canon EOS R is the camera for you: the inclusion of a Digic 8 processor ensures that the EOS R is quick, capable of shooting at up to 8 frames per second in continuous shooting mode.
-The camera’s LCD screen, which has a touch and drag capability, is very effectively implemented.
-This means that a focal point may be picked by dragging a thumb over the screen in a similar way to alternatively using a joystick is possible.
+If you’re looking for speed, the Canon EOS R is the camera for you.
+The inclusion of a Digic 8 processor ensures that the EOS R is quick and capable of shooting at up to 8 frames per second in continuous shooting mode.
+The camera’s LCD screen, which has touch and drag capability, is very effectively implemented.
+This means that a focal point may be picked by dragging a thumb over the screen in a similar way to alternatively, by using a joystick.

 For those who prefer to use the LCD screen on the camera, the fact that it is completely articulated is an added benefit.
-When it comes to differentiating out in the current full frame mirrorless camera market, this feature may be particularly useful if you’re also a passionate videographer.
+When it comes to differentiating in the current full-frame mirrorless camera market, this feature may be particularly useful if you’re also a passionate videographer.

-Due to the fact that this is an enthusiast-level camera, there is the option to shoot in the traditional manner as well, by holding the camera up to the eye.
+Because this is an enthusiast-level camera, there is the option to shoot traditionally as well, by holding the camera up to the eye.
 Fortunately, the EOS R’s electronic viewfinder (EVF) is one of the finest on the market in terms of size, responsiveness, and sharpness, and it is one of the best on the market.